SciTools/iris/docs/iris/src/developers_guide/deprecations.rst

 ************

-If you need to make a backwards-incompatible change to a public API [#public-api]_ that has been included in a release, then you should only make that change after a deprecation period.
-This deprecation period must last at least six months or two public releases, whichever results in the longer period of time.
-Once the deprecation period has expired the deprecated API should be removed/updated in the next `major release <http://semver.org/>`_.
+If you need to make a backwards-incompatible change to a public API [#public-api]_ that has been included in a release (e.g. deleting a method), then you must first deprecate the old behaviour in at least one release, before removing/updating it in the next `major release <http://semver.org/>`_.